 A metal locking clip (T) is used to keep some seat belts tight.
-It is used only on a lap-shoulder belt with a sliding latchplate (page 3, R).
+It is used to lock a lap-shoulder belt with a sliding latchplate (page 3, R).
 However, if this type of belt has a switchable retractor (page 3), a locking clip is usually not needed.

-A locking clip comes with most new car seats.
-If you do not have one, you can buy one from a car seat maker and from some stores.
+A locking clip often comes with the car seat.
+If you do not have one, contact the car seat or vehicle maker.
+Some stores sell locking clips.

 Some car seats have "lock-offs" built in.
-Lock-offs keep the seat belt tight, so a locking clip should not be needed.
+Lock-offs keep the seat belt tight, so a locking clip might not be needed.
 Read the car seat instructions to be sure.